DrErfinder/SmartReload/README.md

 # SmartReload
 Automatically reload Websites during development.
-Using PHP + jQuery AJAX + Cookies.
+Using PHP + jQuery AJAX + WebStorageAPI.

 ## Description
 This script checks if changes have been made to any files on the servers Webspache periondically.